Lean Enterprise Institute Logo

 About Matthew Savas

 Matt serves as content director at the Lean Enterprise Institute responsible for the institute’s content strategy in all mediums.
-He also serves as Director of the Lean Global Network, where he supports the network’s 30+ institutes and partners to spread lean thinking around the globe.
+He previously served as Director of the Lean Global Network, where he supported the network’s 30+ institutes and partners to spread lean thinking around the globe.
 Matt has a BA in East…

 Read more about Matthew Savas